CLASSY VIII: Exploring the Source of Ionization with UV ISM diagnostics in local High-$z$ Analogs: Diagnostic Models Used within this Work

 As shown in \citet{feltre16} Fig.~1, the ionizing spectrum powered by a lower metallicity stellar population is harder with respect to a more metal-enriched one, producing a different spectral energy distribution at photon energies greater than $\sim20$~eV.
 However, it generally cannot account for ionic species with ionization energies above $\sim50$~eV.
 Hence, the presence of emission lines requiring such ionization energy could be a good indicator of the presence of an additional ionization mechanism than SF (e.g., AGN or shocks).
-In this work, we take into account the AGN models from \citet{feltre16} (\citetalias{feltre16} hereafter).
-The main parameters to take into account are the slope $\alpha$ of the ionizing spectrum, as well as the other quantities shown in detail in Tab.~\ref{tab:models}.
-Collisional excitation and photoionization from slow ($v\lesssim150$~km/s) and fast shocks ($v\sim150-1000$~km/s), respectively, can also produce a rich spectrum of UV and optical emission lines, since shocked regions have high electron temperature and ionization state \citep{dopita03}.
-Here we take into account the shock models from the 3MdBs\footnote{\url{http://3mdb.astro.unam.mx/}} database (\citealt{alarie19}; \citetalias{alarie19}).
-These model grids span a broad range of metallicity, matched with \citet{gutkin16} grid values (see Tab.~\ref{tab:models}), with respect to the well-known MAPPINGS models from \citet{allen08}\footnote{\citetalias{alarie19} models are made with MAPPINGS-V and agree with \citet{allen08} predictions at LMC metallicity (see \citetalias{alarie19} for more details).}, and thus are the best suited for the CLASSY sample. \begin{longrotatetable}
+In this work, we take into account the AGN models from \citet{feltre16} (\citetalias{feltre16} hereafter). \begin{longrotatetable}